BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **AAAAA**: American Association Against Acronym Abuse - A humorous example used in security training to illustrate excessive use of acronyms, while also serving as a placeholder in testing for buffer overflow attacks.
 - **AAEAAAD**: A hexadecimal pattern commonly found in memory dumps during security analysis, often associated with memory allocation patterns or potential buffer overflow vulnerabilities.
 - **ABOUT**: In web security contexts, a URI scheme (about:) used in browsers to display internal browser pages, which can be leveraged in certain browser-based vulnerabilities and phishing attacks.
-- **ACAT**: Acquisition Category - A classification system used in defense and government procurement to categorize the scale and complexity of IT acquisitions, with implications for security requirements and evaluation.
+- **ACAT**: Acquisition Category - A classification system used in defense and government procurement to categorize the scale and complexity of IT acquisitions, with implications for security requirements; or in risk management, an acronym for risk treatment options: Avoid, Control, Accept, Transfer.
 - **AA**: Authentication and Authorization - The twin processes of verifying identity (authentication) and determining access permissions (authorization).
 - **AAA**: Authentication, Authorization, and Accounting - A security framework that controls access to computer resources, enforces policies, audits usage, and provides information for billing and security analysis.
 - **AAAA**: Authentication, Authorization, Accounting, and Auditing - An extension of AAA that emphasizes the importance of ongoing security review through auditing.